-Rule with the given name, scope and operation or None if no rule with the given name, scope and operation exists class Task(\\kwargs)
+Rule with the given name, scope and operation or None if no rule with the given name, scope and operation exists vantage6.server.model.task.Task class Task(kwargs)

 Rule | None

 Table that describes all tasks.

 A task can contain multiple Results for multiple organizations.
 The input of the task is different for each organization (due to the encryption).
 Therefore the input for the task is encrypted for each organization separately.
 The task originates from an organization to which the results need to be encrypted, therefore the originating organization is also logged